 Read, speak, write, and understand English.

-Hold at least a third class medical certificate.
-(If you cannot do this obtaining your light sport license is a great option).
+Hold at least a third class medical certificate. *(If you cannot do this, obtaining your light-sport certificate is a great option).

 A private pilot is free to travel almost anywhere in the United States and the World.
-However, in order to fly in clouds, or above 18,000ft, one needs to obtain an instrument certificate.
-Aside from that the sky literally is the limit for a private pilot.
+However, in order to fly in clouds, or above 18,000ft, an instrument rating is required.
+Aside from that - the sky literally is the limit for a private pilot.

 Aeronautical knowledge and FAA knowledge test